tytydraco/yessleep/out/Theres_a_universe_where_earth_is_filled_with_unknown_horrors_Part_2.md

 Then, something happened right in front of our eyes.
 The creature was being pulled back by something.
 Something inside the darkness.
 I can hear it's the same women who saved me from the pale face.
 We couldn't see anything in the darkness but Billy's flames can surely help us along the way.
 I took his flamethrower and a torch.
 Lighting up the torch with it carefully.
 Not wanting to burn us.
 Turning off the flamethrower, I lighted the area with my torch in hand and saw them clashing each other with blade like arms.

-We stepped out of the elevator with Ronald's dead body on Cody's arms.
+We stepped out of the elevator with Ronald's dead body in Cody's arms.
 Why would Cody keep holding on to him for?
 He's already dead and there's no way for us to say a better goodbye.
 I guess maybe he wanted to bury him somewhere which I honored that idea.

 She cuts the jaw of the creature that it screams the way a person should.
 I can see the whole body of the creature.
 It was humanoid and tall.
 About 9 feet tall and its body is dark skeletal human.
 It grabbed her with its large hand and threw her off into the wall.
 She crushes onto the wall with such heavy force.
 A groan can be heard from her before a blade penetrates through her abdomen.
 Her screams are both man and woman at the same time.